Menu

 For anyone wishing to gain an ACU licence, you need to complete a Competitor Training Course (CTC), which is classroom based, and an ACU Basic Rider Assessment, a practical assessment of rider ability.

 Once you have finished your CTC and Basic Rider Assessment, you can send your application for a Road Race licence to the ACU.
+You will also need to include an eyesight report and a unique code from your riding club.
+After you have secured this you will receive a Novice or Intermediate Novice licence.

 4. ACU licence options